New methods to find patches of invisible integer lattice points: New methods to find closer hidden forests

 To find $M$, we use the matrix equality in Proposition~\ref{prop:correspondence_betw_P_and_GcdP} and solve for $M$ as follows:

 where Equation~(\ref{eqn:QP_converse}) follows since an anti-diagonal matrix with all ones in its nonzero entries is its own inverse.
+Below we give an illustration of this process.

 In the case of $n=2$, we see that $M$ is a prime matrix (see Example~\ref{exam:2by2}).
 However in the case of $n=3$, the matrix $M$ can have repeated prime number entries and hence is not a prime matrix (see Example~\ref{exam:3by3}).
 And in the case of $n\geq 4$, the matrix can have both repeated primes and composite number entries, and hence is not a prime matrix (see Example~\ref{exam:4by4}).
 In these $n \geq 3$ cases, we construct a quasiprime version of $M$ which we denote $\QP$.
 And an application of the \texttt{CRT}-algorithm on $\QP$ yields the $\Hforest{n}$ that has the original $\gcd$-matrix corresponding to $\Hforest{n}$.
 Before we present an algorithm on how to produce $\QP$ from $M$, we give two motivating examples in the $n=2$ and $n=3$ cases.

 \begin{example}[The closest $2 \times 2$] By examining a small grid of points in Quadrant I of $\mathbb{Z}^2$, it is easy to notice that the closest $\Hforest{2}$ occurs at $x=14$ and $y=20$.
-In the figure below, we give $H^2_{(14,20)}$ and to its right we draw the $\gcd$-grid corresponding to the four nodes.
+In the figure below, we give $H^2_{(14,20)}$ and to its right the $\gcd$-grid corresponding to the four nodes.

 By Equation~(\ref{eqn:QP_converse}), we can retrieve a matrix $M$ from the $\gcd$-grid above as follows: